tensorfactory/PiFaceCam/README.md

 ### Facial Recognition for Raspberry Pi

 #### Overview
 PiFaceCam system uses deep neural network for accurate facial recognition.
-It is designed to run efficiently in Raspberry Pi (tested in Pi3 Model B+ and Pi4 Model B 4GB).
+It is designed to run efficiently in Raspberry Pi (tested in Pi3 Model B+ and Pi4 Model B 4GB) at 10~11FPS (based on single face and running on Pi4 B).
 PiFaceCam currently consists of 3 components (which collectively known as PiFaceCam system).
 1. PiFaceCam-Client: Runs in Raspberry Pi with camera attached.
 It performs facial recognition, carries out instructions as per the uploaded program and also capable to conveys data to other components.
 2. PiFaceCam-IDServer (Optional):  Runs in Raspberry Pi.
 It allows synchronization for face ids among multiple PiFaceCam-Clients (More will be explained at the implementation section).